 By building a credit checking function into your account opening process (or even when first engaging with a potential client to avoid tendering or pitching for work that realistically won’t ever get paid for) will give you an insight into a customer’s ability to settle invoices on time.
 A robust credit checking process will highlight any potential risks long before they actually affect your cash flow when they can be harder to recover from.

 We look at the many options available that enables a business to protect itself from late or non-payment:

 Buying a Credit Report

 A credit report is the most common way of checking a business’s creditworthiness and get an insight into its financial stability.
 A report should include basic information about the company, such as their registered address, any parent companies and key contacts within that business.
 The report will also give you detailed information regarding bank accounts and any credit cards.
 This report will show details of when accounts were opened, payment history and any outstanding amounts.
-The report will also include a credit score which will enable you to make an informed decision on how you proceed.
+The report will also include a credit score, which will enable you to make an informed decision on how you proceed.
 All credit report providers have their own way of calculating this so expect a little variation.
-Credit reports do have a cost associated with them and are often ‘capped usage’ – you may pay a subscription and then get a limited amount of reports included.
+Credit reports do have a cost associated with them and are often ‘capped usage’ – you may pay a subscription and then get a limited number of reports included.
 Be mindful – a little like a lease car – if you go over the limit you will be charged.